t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 : A method that does not result in any state change on the origin server when applied to a resource.

 Server:
-: A node that listens for requests, performs the requested operation and sends responses back to the clients.
+: A node that listens for requests, performs the requested operation, and sends responses back to the clients.
+In RESTful IoT systems it is common for nodes to have more than one role (i.e., to be both server and client; see {{sec-architecture}}).

 Thing:
-: A physical device that is also made available in the Internet of Things.
-The term is used here for Things that are notable for their interaction with the physical world beyond interaction with humans;
+: A physical item that is made available in the Internet of Things, thereby enabling digital interaction with the physical world for humans, services, and/or other Things.
-  a temperature sensor or a light might be a Thing, but a router that employs both temperature sensors and indicator lights might exhibit less Thingness, as the effects of its functioning are mostly on the digital side.

 Transfer protocols:
-: In particular in IoT domain, protocols above transport layer that are used to transfer data objects and provide semantics for operations on the data.
+: In particular in the IoT domain, protocols above the transport layer that are used to transfer data objects and provide semantics for operations on the data.

 Transfer layer:
 : Re-usable part of the application layer used to transfer the application specific data items using a standard set of methods that can fulfill application-specific operations.